kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-035.md

 You even fell in love with your mother.

-All of that was wishful thinking.
+So why's everything all so so quiet now?

 The kingdom of God is not a fairy tale.
 And that was enough to drive me crazy.
 So I packed my suitcases and left.
 I vowed never to return.

-So why's everything all so so quiet now?

-I don't know.
-There are too many variables.
-Maybe it's all just too easy.
-I've never been so sure of anything in my life.